NguyenTrieuVuong/NguyenTrieuVuong/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 -->
+- 🎧 I like listening to all genre of music
+- 🎤 I'm interested in singing every type of songs (except Bolero, Revolutionary songs)
-- ⚡ Fun fact: Amateur singer, keen on watching anime, movies
+- ⚡ Fun fact: Keen on watching anime, movies